- On Global Equities

 Information contained herein is based upon sources we consider to be reliable; we do not, however, guarantee its accuracy.

 Past performance is not a reliable indicator of future performance.
 All investments are subject to market risk, including the possible loss of principal.
-Impact investing strategies may not succeed in generating a positive environmental and/or social impact.
-The incorporation of environmental and/or social impact criteria into strategies may cause impact investment strategies to differ based on differing methodology that may be applied.
+Growth stocks are subject to the volatility inherent in common stock investing, and their share price may fluctuate more than that of a income-oriented stocks.
 International investments can be riskier than U.S. investments due to the adverse effects of currency exchange rates, differences in market structure and liquidity, as well as specific country, regional, and economic developments.
+These risks are generally greater for investments in emerging markets.
 All charts and tables are shown for illustrative purposes only.